 - Tying Together The Factors That Stabilize Positive Charge With The Factors That Stabilize Negative Charge

 Anytime you have a reaction where positive charge is being formed, it’s useful to ask: how stable will this new positive charge be?
 What factors might help to stabilize it?
 The more stable that positive charge is, the more favorable the reaction will be.

 Conversely, anytime you see a reaction where positive charge is being destroyed, it’s useful to ask the same question.
 If you see that a particularly unstable positive charge is being destroyed, this is going to be particularly favorable.

-As with negative charge, there are 3 big factors worth keeping in mind:
+As with negative charge, there are several major factors worth keeping in mind: